 Protect Funding for Public Schools

 Public school students need your help!
-Tell your state lawmakers to keep the promise they made to public school students and educators by protecting public school funding.
+Tell your state lawmakers to keep the promise they made to students and educators by protecting public education funding.

-- The state must maintain the promises made in HB 3.
+The state must maintain the promises made in HB 3.
 HB 3 passed in 2019 with broad bipartisan support.
-The $11.6 billion landmark school finance reform bill increased school funding, slowed the growth of property tax bills, and modernized the school finance system.
+The $11.6 billion landmark school finance reform bill:

 Send a letter to your state lawmakers today, asking them to keep the promise they made to public school students and educators by protecting public school funding.